Inspiring health awareness

 I am a doctor’s kid.

 My mother was one of four women in her medical school class in 1954.
-She loved being a physician and did everything she could to get me, my siblings, our cousins and friends to pursue a career in medicine.
+She loved being a physician and did everything she could to get my siblings, our cousins and friends, and me to pursue a career in medicine.
 As a 6-year-old, I couldn’t wait for her to get home from her office.
-She would bring me tongue depressors, gauze pads, bandages for my “doctor’s office” in our playroom.
-I had a little white coat, stethoscope, and an old-fashion black doctor’s bag… and I felt like a real doctor.
+She would bring me tongue depressors, gauze pads and bandages for my “doctor’s office.”
+I had a little white coat, stethoscope, and an old-fashion black doctor’s bag.
+I felt like a real doctor.
 At Thanksgiving, we would “suture” the stuffed turkey.
-As I got older, I learn how to give an injection to an orange.
-I had no doubt in my mind that medicine was an achievable career path for me, even when adults thoughtlessly reminded how many years I would have to go to school, or how hard it would be.
+As I got older, I learned how to give an injection to an orange.
+I had no doubt in my mind that medicine was an achievable career path for me, even when adults thoughtlessly reminded me how many years I would have to go to school or how hard it would be.
 It was only later, as a first-year medical student, did I realize how powerful those early experiences were in shaping my conviction to pursue a career in medicine.

-In 1998, I was a chief resident in Internal Medicine at Washington University in St. Louis, and I decided to recreate my childhood experiences and wrote the first Little Medical School.
+In 1998, while I was a chief resident in Internal Medicine at Washington University in St. Louis, I decided to recreate my childhood experiences and write the first Little Medical School lesson.
 I recruited fellow residents and medical students to help me teach.
-Our first class attended by 13 year olds surprised me.
-They were acting silly and were not embracing the experience as I had hope.
-I went home and gathered up a basketful of white coats and stethoscope and brought them to the second class and made the students but them on.
-Dressed in a white coat with a stethoscope around their neck, the students were engaged, attentive and having so much fun, they didn’t realize how much they were learning.
-That was the “Ah-HA” moment. the power of role-play, and this has been a key pillar of all Little Medical School programs.
+Our first class, attended by 13 year olds, surprised me.
+They were acting silly and were not embracing the experience as I had hoped.
+I went home and gathered up a basketful of white coats and stethoscopes and brought them to the second class.
+I made the students put them on.
+Dressed in a white coat with a stethoscope around their neck, the students were engaged, attentive and having fun.
+They didn’t realize how much they were learning.
+That was the “AH-HA” moment.
+The power of role-play.
+This has been a key pillar of all Little Medical School programs.

-In addition to inspiring children to see themselves in healthcare careers, we teach real life skills.
-Students learn what to do in there is a medical emergency, how to use a first aid kit, and how to preventive hypothermia.
-We also stress the importance of a health care professional being a role model.
-That means taking care of yourself… eating right, exercising, getting your immunizations and flu shot, and not smoking.
+In addition to inspiring children to see themselves in healthcare careers, we teach them real life skills.
+Students learn what to do if there is a medical emergency, how to use a first aid kit, and how to prevent hypothermia.
+We also stress the importance of health care professionals being role models.
+That means taking care of yourself… eating right, exercising, getting immunizations, and not smoking.

-We are dedicated and believe in our mission of inspiring and shaping tomorrow’s healthcare professionals today through our numerous after-school programs, summer camps, birthday parties, special programs and our award-winning line of educational toys.
-My greatest hope is that future medical, nursing, veterinarian, and pharmacy school classes will be filled with Little Medical School graduates!
+We are dedicated to our mission of inspiring and shaping tomorrow’s healthcare professionals today through our after-school programs, summer camps, birthday parties, special programs and our award-winning line of educational toys.
+My greatest hope is that future medical, nursing, veterinarian, and pharmacy school classes will be filled with our Little Medical/Dental School graduates!